8 Best Golf Irons For Low Handicappers – 2024 Reviews & Buying Guide

 • Progressive ICT: unique for each iron in the set, this is a variable face thickness designed to improve accuracy and ball speeds in off-center regions.

-The stock steel shaft is the KBS TOUR.
-The stock grip is the Golf Pride ZGRIP 360.
+The stock steel shaft is the KBS TOUR, and the stock grip is the Golf Pride ZGRIP 360.

 Loft19.5°-51° (3-AW)